JayTG/Azure-Fundamentals/README.md

 Report on the current state of your organization's security posture.
 Improve your security posture by providing discoverability, visibility, guidance, and control.
 Compare with benchmarks and establish key performance indicators (KPIs).

+## Protect against threats
+Security Center includes advanced cloud defense capabilities for VMs, network security, and file integrity.
+Let's look at how some of these capabilities apply to Tailwind Traders.

+- **Just-in-time VM access** Tailwind Traders will configure just-in-time access to VMs.
+This access blocks traffic by default to specific network ports of VMs, but allows traffic for a specified time when an admin requests and approves it.
+- **Adaptive application controls** Tailwind Traders can control which applications are allowed to run on its VMs.
+In the background, Security Center uses machine learning to look at the processes running on a VM.
+It creates exception rules for each resource group that holds the VMs and provides recommendations.
+This process provides alerts that inform the company about unauthorized applications that are running on its VMs.
+- **Adaptive network hardening** Security Center can monitor the internet traffic patterns of the VMs, and compare those patterns with the company's current network security group (NSG) settings.
+From there, Security Center can make recommendations about whether the NSGs should be locked down further and provide remediation steps.
+- **File integrity monitoring** Tailwind Traders can also configure the monitoring of changes to important files on both Windows and Linux, registry settings, applications, and other aspects that might indicate a security attack.

+## Respond to security alerts
+Tailwind Traders can use Security Center to get a centralized view of all of its security alerts.
+From there, the company can dismiss false alerts, investigate them further, remediate alerts manually, or use an automated response with a workflow automation.

+Workflow automation uses Azure Logic Apps and Security Center connectors.
+The logic app can be triggered by a threat detection alert or by a Security Center recommendation, filtered by name or by severity.
+You can then configure the logic app to run an action, such as sending an email, or posting a message to a Microsoft Teams channel.